HubSpot/general-store/README.md

 In other words a store:

-1. encapsulates an arbitrary value
+1. encapsulates a value (of *any kind*)
-2. exposes that value to subscribers via a get method
+2. allows subscribers to read its value
-3. changes that value in response to certain events from the Dispatcher
+3. updates its value in response to specific messages from the Dispatcher
-4. notifies subscribers when that value changes
+4. notifies subscribers when its value changes

 Other features, like Immutability, data fetching, undo, etc., should be implementation details of their individual stores.
 We also didn’t want to write switch statements anymore… JavaScript switch statements are terrifying.